Combinatorial results implied by many zero divisors in a group ring: Abstract

 \section{Abstract}

-It has been recently proved \cite{CLP,EG} that for a group $G=G_0^n$, where $G_0\ne \{1,-1\}^m$ is a fixed finite Abelian group and $n$ is large, any subset $A$ without 3-terms progressions (triples $x,y,z$ of different elements with $xy=z^2$) contains at most $|G|^{1-c}$ elements, where $c>0$ is a constant depending only on $G_0$.
+It has been recently proved \cite{CLP,EG} that for a group $G=G_0^n$, where $G_0\ne \{1,-1\}^m$ is a fixed finite Abelian group and $n$ is large, any subset $A$ without 3-progressions (triples $x,y,z$ of different elements with $xy=z^2$) contains at most $|G|^{1-c}$ elements, where $c>0$ is a constant depending only on $G_0$.
 This is known to be false when $G$ is, say, large cyclic group, see current records in \cite{OB}.
-The aim of this note is to show that algebraic property which corresponds to this difference is the following: in the first case a group algebra $\mathbb{F}[G]$ contains a subspace $X$ with low codimension such that $X^3=0$.
-We discuss which bounds are obtained for finite Abelian $p$-groups and matrix $p$-groups: Heisenberg group over $\mathbb{F}_p$ and unitriangular group over $\mathbb{F}_p$.
-All bounds are of the form $|G|^{1-c}$ with some $c>0$.
+The aim of this note is to show that algebraic property which corresponds to this difference is the following: in the first case a group algebra $\mathbb{F}[G]$ over suitable field $\mathbb{F}$ contains a subspace $X$ with codimension at most $|X|^{1-c}$ such that $X^3=0$.
+We discuss which bounds are obtained for finite Abelian $p$-groups and for some matrix $p$-groups: Heisenberg group over $\mathbb{F}_p$ and the unitriangular group over $\mathbb{F}_p$.
 Also we show how the method works for further generalizations by Kleinberg--Sawin--Speyer and Ellenberg.

 Let $C_N$ denote a cyclic group of order $N$ in multiplicative notation.
 Denote $\kappa_N=\min_{x>0} x^{-(N-1)/3}(1+x+\dots+x^{N-1})$.
 The number of points in $\{0,1,\dots,N-1\}^n$ with sum of coordinates at most $n(N-1)/3$ grows as $(c_N+o(1))^n$ for large $n$.